kovalevakarinaios/GalleryApp/README.md

 # Description

-An image gallery app displays photos loaded from an API.
+This is an image gallery app that displays photos loaded from an Unsplash API in a collection view.
+The app allows users to view detailed information about each photo on a separate detail screen.
+Users can also add photos to their favorites, with the ability to access these favorite photos even when offline.

 ## Main Screen